mihaellatocu/so_long/README.md

 so_long

-`so_long` is a C project developed as part of the 42 curriculum.
-This project is a simple yet engaging game built using the MiniLibX library.
-In `so_long`, players navigate through a 2D maze-like map to collect items to unlock the exit and quit the game.
+##

+so_long is a beginner-level game development project from 42School.
+Using C and the MiniLibX library, the goal is to create a 2D game where a player navigates a map to collect items and reach the exit.
+The map, defined in a .ber file, includes walls (1), empty spaces (0), collectibles (C), the player's start (P), and the exit (E).
+The game handles user inputs for player movement and dynamically updates the game state.
+Key learning areas include basic game loops, 2D graphics rendering, event handling, and memory management.
+This project introduces essential skills for game programming and low-level development.

 ## Features and Gameplay